Water quality issues

 - Updating milestones and stormwater permits every five years.

-- Efforts to educate the public about the proper handling and disposal of pet waste to reduce exposure to stormwater.
+- Educating the public about the proper handling and disposal of pet waste to reduce exposure to stormwater.

-- Updates to the 2019 – 2025 Western Washington Phase II Municipal Stormwater Permit.
+- Updating the 2019 – 2025 Western Washington Phase II Municipal Stormwater Permit.

-- The city and county is working to submit updated 2024 – 2029 milestones that will include the following five years of forecasted phosphorus reduction programs and projects.
+- The city and county are working to submit updated 2024 – 2029 milestones that will include the following five years of forecasted phosphorus reduction programs and projects.